 - Learning how to modify activities to prevent reinjury

 - Surgery—Many different procedures may be used to correct shoulder instability.
 The goal is to fix the cause.
-The doctor may use an arthroscopic or an open technique.
-After surgery, the arm is kept from moving for three to six weeks, depending upon the procedure.
+An arthroscopic or an open technique may be used.
+After surgery, the arm is kept from moving for three to six weeks, depending on the procedure.

-- Doing regular exercise to strengthen the supporting muscles.
+- Doing regular exercises to strengthen the supporting muscles

 American Academy of Family Physicians http://familydoctor.org

-Dumont GD, Russell RD, Robertson WJ.
-Anterior shoulder instability: a review of pathoanatomy, diagnosis, and treatment.
-Curr Rev Musculoskelet Med .
+Dumont GD, Russell RD, et al. Anterior shoulder instability: a review of pathoanatomy, diagnosis, and treatment.
+Curr Rev Musculoskelet Med.
 2011 Aug 2.